 4.10 The Customer shall keep full and up-to-date records of all of its Authorised Users and shall provide the Supplier with details of these upon request.
 The Customer shall safeguard the IPR, Confidential Information and any other proprietary rights of Supplier or the Supplier’s licensors.

-5.1 In consideration of the Services to be provided by the Supplier to the Customer, the Customer shall pay the subscription service fee as set out on the invoice, to the Supplier in accordance with the terms and conditions of this Agreement.
+5.1 In consideration of the Services to be provided by the Supplier to the Customer, the Customer shall pay the subscription service fee as set out on the invoice, to the Supplier in accordance with the terms and conditions of this Order Form or Agreement.

 5.2 The Supplier expressly does not warrant that any result or objective whether stated in this Agreement or not shall be achieved, be achievable or be attained at all or by a given date or any other date.
 For the avoidance of doubt time shall not be of the essence in this Agreement.